Is learning a new language difficult and boring for you?

 Can you learn a language through films & TV series?

-You can certainly learn a language through tv and films.
+You can undoubtedly learn a language through TV and films.
 It makes perfect sense for many reasons.

 First, movies provide memorable contexts for real-life scenarios that are easy to remember.
 It brings you closer to establishing a lasting memory of important language information.